Mark-Sign/documentation/api-references/mobileId/apiMobileidCheckIdentificationSessionStatus.md

 To use the php-client, please follow the installation and basic usage [here](/documentation/sdk-php-client.html#usage), and use [`AppBundle\GatewaySDKPhp\RequestBuilder\MobileidIdentificationStatusRequestBuilder`](/documentation/class-ref/GatewaySDKPhp/RequestBuilder/MobileidIdentificationStatusRequestBuilder.html) as request builder.

 ```
-/**
- * The token was found from the response of 'mobile id init auth' request.
+ * The token was found from the response of 'initialize authentication via mobile id' request.
- * The following values are dummy.
+ * The following is a dummy to use as example.
  */
 $token = '40a77456-8b15-4818-2df2-034376f6c6f5';
-$accessToken = '6102d227-0dcf-4ce3-ab8f-337385f09ee4';

 $identStatusReq = (new MobileidIdentificationStatusRequestBuilder)
   ->withToken($token)
-  ->withAccessToken($accessToken)
   ->createRequest();
 $identStatusRes = $client->postRequest($identStatusReq);
 $identStatusResArray = $identStatusRes->toArray(false);
 var_dump($identStatusResArray);

 ```